VirgilSecurity/virgil-crypto-c/docs/implementor.md

 uid:
     Unique component identifier represents name that uniquely identifies component within models hierarchy.
 The uid attribute is optional.

+project:
+    Defines project name that component refers to.
+The project attribute is optional.

+library:
+    Defines library name that component refers to.
+The library attribute is optional.

 access:
     Defines access rights to the instance and/or array of instances.
 The